 Two one-minute time-outs per game.

 Format for playoffs will be announced at the Captain’s Meeting.
-All teams must be present and ready to play at their assigned net following the Sunday morning Captain’s meeting.
+All teams must be present and ready to play at their assigned net at the beginning of play Sunday morning.
 If a team is not present at any match time, one point is deducted for each minute until 10 minutes is reached.
 The match is then forfeited.
+Missing a referring assignment results in elimination from playoffs.